Zemanta/engineering-at-zemanta/1-Team-Org-and-Structure.md

-# Team organisation and structure
+# Team Organisation and Structure